Nodes use VRML and X3D virtual world data types to define objects and types of data that can appear in the node fields and events.

 signed and unsigned integers, singles, and doubles.

-dot notation form) return their natural data types according to the
+notation form return their natural data types according to the table above.

 To ensure backward compatibility with existing models and applications,